jsanda/cassandra-k8s-operator-sig/design-proposals/storage.md

 	CdcRawDir: &PersistentData{
 		Name: "cdc_raw"
 		MountPath: "/cdc_raw"
-		Capacity: "10Gb"
+		Capacity: "10Gi"
 		StorageClass: fast-storage
 	}
 }
 ```

 In addition to creating the default PersistentData for `CassandraDataDir`, the operator will also create one for `CdcRawDir`.
-The operator will create a 10 Gb PersistentVolumeClaim with a mount point at `/cdc_raw`.
+The operator will create a 10 Gi PersistentVolumeClaim with a mount point at `/cdc_raw`.
 The operator should also update the value of `cdc_raw_directory` in `cassandra.yaml`.

 ## LogData
 The operator will by default initialize `CassandraLogDir`.
 This will result in the creation of a Volume for `/var/log/cassandra` and a VolumeMount in the cassandra container.